EHRA aims to conserve the desert elephants of Namibia, through practical and realistic anti-conflict solutions.

 Saturday morning you pack up the camp and travel back to the EHRA Base Camp for a much deserved shower and relaxation.
 The next two days are yours to explore, read, take a swim in the elephant drinking dam and RELAX!

-Week 2 - Elephant Patrol
+Week Two - Elephant Patrol

 On Monday morning volunteer teams pack the Land Cruisers and leave on elephant patrol.
 This is an amazing week where you join the EHRA trackers on a (mostly) vehicle-based patrol traveling through the area to track the local herds of desert elephants.
 This week is your reward for all the hard work on building week.